Code-Institute-Submissions/overlay-test/README.md

 When the user presses the start button underneath the test box:

-* The instructions are removed and a randomly generated paragraph of predefined words appear.
+* The instructions are removed, and a randomly generated paragraph of predefined words appear.
-* A 30 second timer is started and the count down is indicated above the text.
+* A 30 second timer is started and the countdown is indicated above the text.
 *   If the user presses the stop button this clears the timer.
 If the user clicks the see instructions button this will clear the timer and reshow the instructions.
 * At the end of the timer the user is asked to stop and to click the last word they read.
 The text is highlighted in blue to make it more apparent to stop.
 *  When the users mouse hovers over each word the background changes, this makes it easier for the user to see the word they are selecting.
 *  The user it shown their result and a delayed alert is displayed letting the user know their result has been added to a table.
-* A table is construsted the first time the test is run and all results are appended to the table below the test.
+* A table is constructed the first time the test is run, and all results are appended to the table below the test.
 * The user can have their results emailed to them using email.js when they fill out their details into the input field.
 * I have also used a calculator for the user to work out the wordspeed increase.
-To see whether using a coloured overlay may be benefical.  - this is not emailed to the user but could be a future feature.
+To see whether using a coloured overlay may be beneficial.  - this is not emailed to the user but could be a future feature.

 ###### Email